Advaita, Entering the Non-Dual

 Advaita belongs to the tradition that believes in the possibility of transcending the mind through wisdom and understanding.

 In Advaita I, we work with the fundamentals:

 - Atman (the I) is Brahman (the Absolute)

 - All is Brahman

 - Maya (Appearance)

 There are basically three ways to transcend the duality between the “I” (subject) and the experience (object):

-All three methods ultimately make one realize the same truth.
+All three methods ultimately make one realise the same truth.
 Before that shift, the same consciousness was identified with a thought (the “I”) and believed itself to be separate!
-Upon awakening, we realize ourselves to be that pure consciousness that is playing both the roles of the subject and the object.
+Upon awakening, we realise ourselves to be that pure consciousness that is playing both the roles of the subject and the object.
 What a painful joke!